BA (Toronto), AOCA

 Other stage credits include Home, which premiered at Bus Stop Theatre, Halifax (2010); down from heaven, which premiered at Imago Theatre, Montreal (2009) and was nominated for a MECCA award; and The Morning Bird, which premiered at the Notable Acts Summer Theatre Festival in Fredericton, NB (2005) and was translated into French and toured the province.
 Her plays have been published by Playwrights Canada Press and Scirocco Drama and are found in several anthologies.

-Professor Wagner has written film scripts for various producers, including a screenplay adaptation ofThe Monument (currently in Los Angeles); wrote and produced the short film, Remembrance Day; and has story-edited several films and documentaries.
+Professor Wagner has written film scripts for various producers, including a screenplay adaptation ofThe Monument; wrote and produced the short film Remembrance Day; and has story-edited several films and documentaries.

-Current projects include a new play, new screenplay and a book.
-Professor Wagner recently completed field research in Africa for a new production, titled Theatre of the Wounded, supported by a research/creation grant from the Social Sciences and Humanities Research Council of Canada.
+Current projects include a new play titled The Living, an interactive website, and a feature documentary, Women Building Peace, based on her research in post-conflict zones and matriarchal societies in Africa, supported by a research/creation grant from the Social Sciences and Humanities Research Council of Canada.

 |1996||Sand, chapbook published by Playwrights Canada Press|